 The scoping assessment that has been conducted for the project shows that there are no fatal flaws associated with the project location.
 However, should sensitive environments such as heritage resources, SCC etc be affected by the project layout, the site layout plan will be revised.

 18 Motivation where no alternatives were considered

-The location of the proposed project is constrained to the location of the manganese and iron ore deposit.
-Literature survey has suggested that the prospecting right has potential for manganese and iron mineralisation.
-The geology of the area supports mineralisation of the targeted deposit.
-The site is therefore regarded as the preferred site and as such, no property alternatives were viable to be considered for this project.
+The location of the proposed project components is constrained to the location with potential for the mineral resources (diamond).
+As such, no property alternatives were viable to be considered for this project.